-Fourth Presbyterian Church continues to be a vital source of funding and support for Chicago Lights, including providing forty percent of our volunteers and covering a majority of our overhead costs.
-Because of this partnership, our team of professional staff and over 1,000 dedicated volunteers can continue to build brighter futures for youth and adults who need it most.
+Fourth Presbyterian Church continues to be a vital source of funding and support for Chicago Lights, including providing close to half of our volunteers and covering a majority of our overhead costs.

-Since the inception of Tutoring in 1964, Chicago Lights has served more than 50,000 people.
-Today, we annually serve more than 4,000 individuals living in under-resourced neighborhoods through mentoring, community services, academic support, career development, and arts education.
+Since the inception of Tutoring in 1964, Chicago Lights has partnered with more than 60,000 people.
+Today, we annually connect with more than 4,000 individuals through mentoring, supportive services, academic enrichment, career development, and arts education.

-Pounds of produce were grown and distributed through Community-Supported Agriculture (CSA), the Farmstand, and the church market.
+Pounds of produce were grown and distributed to the community.

 More than 1,300 adults partner with the Social Service Center each year.